Pranav-engineer/Pranav-engineer/README.md

 - 👋 Hi, I’m @Pranav-engineer
 - 👀 I’m interested in ...
 Robotics
-- 🌱 I’m currently learning ... java and microcontroller programming
+- 🌱 I’m currently learning ... embedded systems
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...